How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 Create a climate that encourages honest and open communication and produces positive outcomes by using emotional intelligence and keeping your email uplifting.

 Become a better manager by using Assembly's feedback tools.
-Try Assembly for Free today.
+Try Assembly today!

 Browse our Free Employee Recognition Guide